If you have sent funds from your Binance account to your MetaMask wallet, you will have to do the following:

 After adding the network, if your token is not the native token of that network, you will have to display it as a custom token.

-You can use Anyswap to bridge tokens between the most common networks.
+You can use Multichain (formerly AnySwap) to bridge tokens between the most common networks.

-Take note that in order to bridge the tokens, you will need to have funds in the network’s native token in order to pay for the gas fees.
-(These are required for any transaction)
+Note that in order to bridge the tokens, you will need to have funds in the network’s native token in order to pay for the gas fees.
+These are required for any transaction.
+For example, on BSC you will need BNB, on Polygon you'll require MATIC, and for Avalanche you need AVAX.